bharathsudharsan/Tiny-Impute/README.md

 ## Imputation Algorithms

-Summary of the three hybrid anomaly detection and data imputation Algorithms:
+Summary of the 3 hybrid anomaly detection and data imputation Algorithms:

 ### Moving Average with Simple Linear Regression (MA-SLR)